 If you want to bump up your Yelp impressions, you can opt to invest in their paid advertising opportunities.

 One effective method includes placing your brand on top of the Yelp listings of your competition, but besides this old trick, it’s probably not worth the money.

-Just remember, businesses who manage their online reputations do much better than those who don’t.
+Just remember, businesses that manage their online reputations do much better than those that don’t.

 Great Social Media Site to Boost Organic Traffic: YouTube